How to Get 360 Hair Waves for Black Men

 Pomade or moisturizer

 360-style is popular.
 Use pomade only occassionally, and only when you're starting out.
-Luster's Pink is another popular moisturizer.
+Organic Hair Moisturizers is another way to form waves.

 This is important to maintain your hair